Deadland: Plot

 As Sean Kalos attempts to mend his relationship with Katie, his estranged wife, his cell phone goes dead.
 Kalos enters a gas station and requests assistance, only to find that the phones there have also died.
 The attendant, who is raptly watch a television broadcast, reveals that a nuclear war has broken out, and, outside the station, they watch the sky fill with incoming missiles.
 Five years later, the world has more-or-less acclimated to the changes, and a brutal post-apocalyptic society has sprung up.
-Although he had previous given up his wife for dead, Kalos attempts to avoid survivalists as he searches for her, following his discovery of an encrypted message that seemingly references her.
+Although he had previously given up his wife for dead, Kalos attempts to avoid survivalists as he searches for her, following his discovery of an encrypted message that seemingly references her.
 With the help of Shiv, a quirky codebreaker, Katos learns that his wife may be the victim of experimental research in mutated super-soldiers.
 Kalos, skeptical of the existence of mutants, recruits Jax to help him rescue his wife from Commander Rufler, the brutal warlord of a local militia.
 He is aided by the Underground and their leader, Red.